ducdt1298/translate-renpy/README.md

 ## Features

+- Unlimited number of characters to be translated
 - Using selenium to translate (no need Yandex API key or Google Cloud Services - free for all)
 - Automatically override available languages (you do not need renpy sdk to Generate Translations)
 - Automatically ignores variables or special characters during translation: